snhuZ/499Capstone/README.md

 # CS 499 Capstone ePortfolio

-This repository contains my Computer Science capstone ePortfolio and the cumulative enhancements to the Xena Weightloss App originally created in CS 360.
+This repository contains my Computer Science capstone and the enhancements to the Weight loss App originally created in CS 360.

 ## ePortfolio